We got to my hostel okay. In fact, from the time I got

 signs of the struggle for the control of Berlin in 1945.
 I am not

-certain why the government has failed to patch the bullet holes and the damage from small
+certain why the government has failed to patch the

 arms fire on the otherwise restored structures.
 Maybe as a reminder?